AlbinLind/nvim-config/README.md

 ### What to include

 - I would like to be able to do my own snippets for vue.
-- I'd like to have better control over LSP's, using Mason and configuring the formatters etc is unintuitive
+- I'd like to have better control over LSP's, using Mason and configuring the formatters etc is unintuitive.
+- Add terminal plugin that can be hidden and found easy.